TestingGithub65/Japanese/README.md

 **HOW TO TRANSLATE THE TEXT DOCUMENTS**<br />

 <br />
-Ask me to let you join the project, that will give you access to edit all documents^^
+Ask me to let you join the project, that will give you access to edit all documents etc.^^
 <br />

 You can find and edit the text/code documents in the maps.